 To say that Las Vegas gets hot in the summer is a serious understatement, so pools have always been an essential amenity for hotel-casinos in the city.
 But the debut of the Rehab pool party at the Hard Rock Hotel in 2004 changed the entire game for pools in Las Vegas, transforming them from ancillary benefits to the main attraction.
 The pools have become an extension of the Vegas nightclub experience that’s come to be known as “daylife.”
-You can’t visit Las Vegas and not go to a pool party, especially since hotels around the city invite both guests and non-guests to take part in the festivities and enjoy the equivalent of nightclubs with water, with DJs and live music.
+You can’t visit Las Vegas and not go to a pool party, especially since hotels around the city invite both guests and non-guests to take part in the festivities and enjoy the equivalent of nightclubs with water, DJs and live music.
 Uncover the legendary pool scene in Sin City with our Las Vegas pool-hopping guide.

 Part of the extensive renovation at the Palms is this massive new entertainment complex, which transitions seamlessly from its nightclub area to an outdoor pool more than twice the size of the club.
 Daylife bleeds into nightlife with nighttime pool parties featuring A-list DJs, as well as superstar musical artists like Cardi B and G-Eazy, both part of KAOS’s initial residency line-up.

 You can’t blame people for only thinking of golf when they think of Topgolf, but the state-of-the-art driving-range complex behind the MGM Grand is not just a place to hit a few balls.
-Topgolf’s Hideaway Pool offers access to the facility’s hitting bays, along with cabanas, a 28-foot (nine-meter) TV and a swim-up bar.
+Topgolf’s Hideaway Pool offers access to the facility’s hitting bays, along with cabanas, a 28-foot (9m) TV and a swim-up bar.
 It’s free to the public and is the perfect way to cool off after a round at the driving range.

 The Venus Pool Lounge at Caesars Palace is a pool area fit for an emperor, with white Roman columns and a brightly colored interior.
 Despite its location, the pool is reasonably priced and has both open space for the public and private areas.
 While the lounge has a relaxing vibe during the week, on weekends it turns into a daytime party with DJs playing the latest hits.

-Wynn’s nightlife team has had unparalleled success in recruiting the biggest names in EDM, and Encore Beach Club is an extension of the Wynn and Encore hotel-casino suite of clubs, where superstars like The Chainsmokers, Major Lazer and David Guetta are just part of a typical weekend.
+Wynn’s nightlife team has had unparalleled success in recruiting the biggest names in EDM, and Encore Beach Club is an extension of the Wynn and Encore hotel-casino suite of clubs, where superstars like the Chainsmokers, Major Lazer and David Guetta are just part of a typical weekend.
 For dedicated club-goers, EBC is as essential a destination as any world-class nightclub in the city.